priya97rao/priya97rao.github.io/README.md

 ## Certifications
 #### Azure Data Scientist
-- In the process of receiving Azure Data Scientist certification from Microsoft, showcasing Advanced Machine Learning and Azure expertise.
+- In the process of obtaining the Azure Data Scientist certification from Microsoft, developing expertise in advanced Machine Learning and Azure.

 #### Snowflake Training Workshop
 -  Completed Snowflake workshop demonstrating proficiency in database setup, schema organization, and table design for effective data storage.
 Leveraged advanced SQL techniques to efficiently load, manipulate, and analyze JSON and CSV data.